windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Replace a Sass

 This blog series is about replacing a Sass with Windmill.
-In this blog, we will replace a Sass that answers questions about technical documentation with a bot that uses Windmill, OpenAI, and Supabase.
+Today, we will replace a Sass that answers questions about technical documentation with a bot that uses Windmill, OpenAI, and Supabase.

 ## Supabase